-NHI agrees to provide to its members Primary Health Care Package of Services as stipulated in the contract according to protocols and procedures authorized by the MOH and NHI and in mutual agreement with the PCP.
-The PCP will inform the members of the covered package by distributing the necessary information in the form of booklets, posters, flyers provided by the NHI.
+NHI Providers must offer to its members, the Primary Health Care Package of Services as stipulated in the contract according to protocols and procedures authorized by the MOH and NHI.
+The PCP will inform the members of the covered package by distributing the necessary information in the form of booklets, posters, flyers provided by NHI.
 The list of covered and excluded services under the Primary Care Package is included in this manual for reference.
 The NHI under the advice of the MOH, reserves the right to extend or limit the scope of services with prior consultation and negotiation with the PCP.